Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: From Database Search to More General Projections

 Clearly $|c_k(t)|=O(t^k/k!)$, and we can get as accurate approximations to $e^{-iHt}$ as desired by truncating Eq.(\ref{twoprojexp}) at sufficiently high order.
 Also, the series in Eq.(\ref{twoprojexp}) can be efficiently summed using nested products, e.g.

 The series in Eq.(\ref{twoprojexp}) can be converted to a form related to the BCH expansion as:

 Noting that $\exp(iH_i t) = I + (e^{it}-1)H_i$, we can evaluate the coefficients $c_k^{(i)}$ as:

-Although the series in Eq.(\ref{twoprojBCH}) starts with $k=2$, $c_k^{(i)}(t)$ do not converge any faster than $c_k(t)$ for larger $k$, and so there is no particular advantage in using it compared to the series in Eq.(\ref{twoprojexp}) \cite{noadvantage}.
+Although the series in Eq.(\ref{twoprojBCH}) starts with $k=2$, $c_k^{(i)}(t)$ do not converge any faster than $c_k(t)$ for larger $k$, and so there is no particular advantage in using it compared to the series in Eq.(\ref{twoprojexp}). \footnote{Choosing the factors on r.h.s. of Eq.(\ref{twoprojBCH}) as $e^{-iH_1 t_1} e^{-iH_2 t_2}$, with $t_1=t+O(t^2), t_2=t+O(t^2)$ allowing some simplification of the series, also does not improve the convergence rate of the series.}